 The 2014 Farm Bill changed the period of availability for most of the mandatory conservation programs (except the Agriculture Management Assistance program) from one-year to no-year funding.
-Thus, extended disbursing authority will no longer be needed for these funds in FY 2018 and beyond.
+Thus, extended disbursing authority will no longer be needed for these funds in FY 2017 and beyond.
 In addition, the 2014 Farm Bill repealed five mandatory conservation programs (Agricultural Water Enhancement Program, Farm and Ranch Lands Protection Program, Grassland Reserve Program, Wildlife Habitat Incentive Program, and Wetlands Reserve Program) and restored the authority to obligate expired unobligated balances from FYs 2009 through 2013 for these five repealed programs.
 These funds are to be used to complete implementation of contracts and easements entered into prior to the repeal of the programs.
 This resulted in offsetting reappropriation transfers in the amount of \$753 million from the one-year treasury symbols to the no-year treasury symbol.

-Note 18 - Explanation of Differences Between the Statement of Budgetary Resources and the Budget of the United States Government
+Note 19 - Explanation of Differences Between the Statement of Budgetary Resources and the Budget of the United States Government

-The differences between the unaudited FY 2017 SBR and the FY 2017 actual numbers presented in the FY 2019 Budget of the United States Government are summarized in the table below.
-The President's Budget with actual numbers for FY 2019 has not yet been published.
-Upon release of the FY 2020 budget, it will be available at the OMB website.
+The differences between the unaudited FY 2016 SBR and the FY 2016 actual numbers presented in the FY 2018 Budget of the United States Government are summarized in the table below.
+The President's Budget with actual numbers for FY 2017 has not yet been published.
+Upon release of the FY 2019 budget, it will be available at the OMB website.
 OMB Circular A-136 states that the reconciliation should identify and explain material differences between amounts reported in the SBR and actual amounts reported in the Budget of the United States Government as required by U.S. GAAP.

-Budget Reconciliation (in millions) Budgetary Resources Obligations Incurred Net Outlays Statement of Budgetary Resources (unaudited) \$9,437 \$4,839 \$3,758 Reconciling Items Expired Accounts not reflected in the Budget (2,600) (11) 0 Distributed Offsetting Receipts not reflected in the Budget 0 0 5 Other (1) (2) (1) Budget of the U.S. Government \$6,836 \$4,826 \$3,762
+Budget Reconciliation (in millions) Budgetary Resources Obligations Incurred Net Outlays Statement of Budgetary Resources (unaudited) \$8,835 \$4,223 \$3,671 Reconciling Items Expired Accounts (2,545) (14) 0 Other 2 0 0 Budget of the U.S. Government \$6,292 \$4,209 \$3,671

-Table 36: Explanation of Differences Between SBR and the Budget of the US Government
+Table 38: Explanation of Differences Between SBR and the Budget of the US Government

-Note 19 - Reconciliation of the Net Cost of Operations to Budget
+Note 20 - Reconciliation of the Net Cost of Operations (Proprietary) to Budget